Probate and Estate Administration Service

 - (Up to 1 hour) dealing with general enquiries and giving guidance to the executor/PR on day to day decisions that may need to be made.

-- Submitting sworn Oath, Will and account to Probate Registry, dealing with any enquiries they have, and obtaining the Grant and copies
+- Submitting signed Statement of Truth, Will and account to Probate Registry, dealing with any enquiries they have, and obtaining the Grant and copies

 - (In a case where the person who died received state benefit) dealing with correspondence from Department of Work and Pensions